 - Quell, our OTC wearable device for pain relief, was made commercially available in the United States during the second quarter of 2015.
-Following commercial launch through the end of 2016, approximately 59,500 Quell devices plus electrodes and accessories were shipped to customers.
-Quell revenues for the years ended December 31, 2016 and 2015 were approximately \$7.4 million and \$2.1 million, respectively.
+Following commercial launch through the end of the first quarter of 2016, approximately 22,000 Quell devices plus electrodes and accessories were shipped to consumers.
+Quell revenues for the year ended December 31, 2015 and for the quarter ended March 31, 2016 were approximately \$2.1 million and \$1.2 million, respectively.
 Quell utilizes OptiTherapy, our proprietary non-invasive neuro-stimulation technology to provide relief from chronic intractable pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
 This advanced wearable device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the FDA for treatment of chronic intractable pain without a doctor's prescription.
 Users of the device have the option of using their smartphones to control pain therapy and to track sleep and therapy parameters.
-Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via retail merchandisers including Target, CVS and Walgreens, and via health care professionals such as pain management physician practices and podiatry practices.
-Distribution is supported by television promotion to expand product awareness.
-We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China.
-In June 2016, we filed with the European Medicines Agency for regulatory approval to market Quell in the European Union and, assuming we receive such approval, we plan to initiate marketing during 2017. - DPNCheck, our diagnostic test for peripheral neuropathies, was made commercially available in the fourth quarter of 2011.
-DPNCheck revenues for the years December 31, 2016 and 2015 were approximately \$2.5 million and \$2.3 million, respectively.
+Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via specialty catalogs such as Hammacher Schlemmer, and via health care professionals such as pain management physician practices and podiatry practices.
+Recently, we initiated retail distribution in Target stores and Quell was made available in select chain drug stores starting in the second quarter of 2016.
+The retail distribution initiative is supported by television promotion designed to expand product awareness.
+We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China; however, we do not intend to approach those markets until we have established a solid presence in the United States. - DPNCheck, our diagnostic test for peripheral neuropathies, was made commercially available in the fourth quarter of 2011.
+DPNCheck revenues for the years ended December 31, 2015 and 2014 were approximately \$2.3 million and \$1.8 million, respectively.
+DPNCheck revenues for the first quarter of 2016 were approximately \$0.5 million.
 Our US sales efforts focus on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 We believe that DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-We believe that attractive growth opportunities exist outside the United States, including Japan where we launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we recently received regulatory approval and initiated sales in the fourth quarter of 2016 with Omron Healthcare after receiving regulatory approval in the first quarter of 2016; and in Mexico where our distributor Scienta Farma received regulatory approval and initiated sales in the fourth quarter of 2015.
+We believe that attractive growth opportunities exist outside the United States, including Japan where we launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we recently received regulatory approval and are working with Omron Healthcare toward commercial launch in the second half of 2016; and in Mexico where our distributor Scienta Farma received regulatory approval and initiated sales in the fourth quarter of 2015.